Part 1. Confidentiality, privacy and police matters

 - Any national security related or sensitive information should be cabled separately by classified cable.

-- DFAT officers should not investigate the matter further.
+- Consular officers should not investigate the matter further.

-While there are no requirements for the format of the report, officers should include reference to the following, to the extent possible:
+While there are no requirements for the format of the report, officers should, to the extent possible, include reference to the following:

 - source of the information and any comment on the credibility of the source